Katherine Ross1

 ChartsGeorge Abbot and Nancy Stickney Descendants

-Maude Bowditch was born on 18 February 1891 on Mine Creek in Mitchell Co., North Carolina.1,4 She married Jesse Samuel Johnson, son of Wilson Johnson and Buena Davis, on 31 January 1909 in Bakersville Twp., Mitchell Co., North Carolina.5 She died on 12 August 1948 at Marion General Hospital in Marion, McDowell Co., North Carolina, at age 57 from a "toxic goiter."1 She was buried on 14 August 1948 at Vians Valley Presbyterian Cemetery (her death certificate erroneously says Johnson Cemetery) in Mitchell Co., North Carolina.1,6
+Maude Bowditch was born on 18 February 1891 on Mine Creek in Mitchell Co., North Carolina.1,4 She married Jesse Samuel Johnson, son of Wilson Johnson and Buena Davis, on 31 January 1909 in Bakersville Twp., Mitchell Co., North Carolina.5 She died on 12 August 1948 at Marion General Hospital in Marion, McDowell Co., North Carolina, at age 57 from a "toxic goiter."1 She was buried on 14 August 1948 at Vians Valley Presbyterian Cemetery (her death certificate erroneously says Johnson Cemetery) in Bakersville, Mitchell Co., North Carolina.1,6

 After their marriage she and her husband Jesse lived for a time with her parents in Bakersville Twp., Mitchell Co., North Carolina, and are listed with them there in the 1910 census.7 By 1920 they had their own place in Bakersville Twp., where they are listed in the 1920-1940 censuses.
 In 1940 their daughter Lois and her husband Silas McKinney were living with them.8,9,10